-We have in stock the special Routemaster 60 blinds for the standard RM/RML front blind box, and there are only a few sets left available.
+The special Routemaster 60 blinds are for the standard RM/RML front blind box, and there are only a few sets left available.
 If you would be interested in purchasing a set, then please click here.
 The cost of these is £40.00 per set.

 For both days of the Routemaster 60 event, we operated a free circular service numbered X60 by Routemasters from outside the park and adjacent to Manor House station (stop F).